microsoft/typespec/docs/getting-started/getting-started-rest/08-conclusion.md

 - **Defining Models and Services**: We learned how to define models and services using TypeSpec.
 - **Creating and Organizing Namespaces**: We organized our API using namespaces to group related models and operations.
 - **Defining HTTP Operations**: We defined various HTTP operations, including GET, POST, PUT, and DELETE.
-- **Handling Errors**: We created error models and custom response models to handle different types of errors.
+- **Handling Errors**: We created error models to handle different types of errors.
 - **Reusing Common Parameters**: We defined common parameters and reused them across multiple operations.
 - **Adding Authentication**: We enforced authentication on specific operations using the `@useAuth` decorator.
 - **Implementing Versioning**: We implemented versioning in our API using the `@versioned` and `@added` decorators.